 While the epic Mahabharata has served as the holy and moral ”Grantha” of Hinduism.
-There are life lessons to be learned in terms of morality, karma, and destiny and from it.
-While the story revolves majorly around the male protagonists, the Pandavas and Kauravas, the truth remains that the epic war might have never taken place if not for the female characters who birthed and molded the chronicle.
+There are life lessons to learn about morality, karma, destiny, etc., from this great epic.
+While the story revolves majorly around the male protagonists, the Pandavas and Kauravas, the truth remains that the epic war might have never occurred if not for the female characters who birthed and molded the chronicle.

 We look at the most underrated yet important female characters of Mahabharata.

 According to the scriptures, Shantanu was a powerful king of the Ikshvaku dynasty named Mahabhisha in his previous life.
-Through his merits, he reached the Devaloka after death and attended the court of Indra where Lord Brahma was present.
-It is said a gust of wind displaced Ganga’s clothes revealing her body.
-Everybody present there bashfully bent their heads except Mahabhisha who kept gazing lustfully at her.
-Upon seeing this act, Brahma lost his temper and cursed him to be born as mortals.
-Ganga, who also enjoyed this act, was cursed to be born as human and come back only after breaking Mahabhisha’s heart.
-Mahabhisha then requested Brahma to be born as the son of Kuru king Pratipa and his wish was granted by Brahma.
+Through his merits, he reached the Devaloka after death and attended the court of Indra, where Lord Brahma was present.
+It is said a gust of wind displaced Ganga’s clothes, revealing her body.
+Everybody present there bashfully bent their heads except Mahabhisha, who kept gazing lustfully at her.

-A child was born to Pratipa and his wife Sunanda in their old age.
-He was named Shantanu because when he was born his father had controlled his passions by ascetic penances.
+A child was born to Pratipa and his wife, Sunanda, in their old age.
+He was named Shantanu because his father controlled his passions by ascetic penances when he was born.
 Pratipa then installed Shantanu as king of Hastinapura and retired into the woods to perform penances.
-Bahlika who was elder than Shantanu also gave permission to him for becoming the king of Hastinapura.
+Bahlika, who was elder than Shantanu, also permitted him to become the king of Hastinapura.

 One day king Shantanu was hunting at the bank of river Ganga.
-He saw Ganga the Divine River and the Goddess Ganga.
-Shantanu at once was enamored with her and approached her and proposed her for marriage.
+He saw Ganga, the Divine River and the Goddess Ganga.
+Shantanu at once was enamored with her and approached her and proposed to her for marriage.
 She agreed but kept a condition that King would never question her actions.
 Shantanu gave his words to Ganga that he wouldn’t.
-Ganga also warned King that if in future he was to question her, then she would leave him after giving the answer.
+Ganga also warned King that if he were to question her in the future, she would leave him after answering.

-Soon time passed and Ganga gave birth to her first son.
+Soon time passed, and Ganga gave birth to her first son.
 Hasthinapur was filled with joy.
-The next morning, Shantanu saw Ganga going towards the river, with their son.
-King was confused so he followed her but was shocked to see that Ganga had drowned their son.
-Bound by his promise that he would never question her, Shantanu remained quiet.
-The same thing happened when Ganga gave birth to her second, third, fourth, fifth, sixth and Seventh Son.
+Shantanu saw Ganga going towards the river with their son the next morning.
+King was confused, so he followed her but was shocked to see that Ganga had drowned their son.
+Bound by his promise never to question her, Shantanu remained quiet.
+The same thing happened when Ganga gave birth to her second, third, fourth, fifth, sixth, and Seventh Son.
 King was struck with grief.
-The ministers stated questioning the silence of the King.
 The whole kingdom was talking about Ganga and her doings.

-When the 8th child was born and Ganga walked to the river with the same intention.
+When the 8th child was born, Ganga walked to the river with the same intention.
 Shantanu could hold himself no longer.
-He cried out “Stop!
+He cried out, “Stop!
 You heartless woman.
 Why do you do this wretched act?
-Why do you what no mother would?
-You are as insane as you are beautiful”.
+Why do you do what no mother would?
+You are as insane as beautiful”.

-As Shantanu restrained Ganga from doing this horrible act, Ganga replied, “Dear King, you have broken the promise you made to me and the time has come for me to leave you.
+As Shantanu restrained Ganga from doing this horrible act, Ganga replied, “Dear King, you have broken the promise you made to me, and the time has come for me to leave you.
 However, before leaving, I shall answer your question and reveal my origin and the reasons for my actions.”
-“I am goddess Ganga and am in this human form as a result of Sage Vasishta’s curse on the 8 Vasus.
-And by obstructing the flow of destiny, you have managed to save your eighth child but happiness is not something that he will know for long.
-He is a great soul but not destined to be an heir nor to see his progeny inheriting the throne.”
+“I am goddess Ganga and am in this human form due to Sage Vasishta’s curse on the 8 Vasus.
+And by obstructing the flow of destiny, you have managed to save your eighth child, but happiness is not something that he will know for long.
+He is a great soul but not destined to be an heir nor see his progeny inheriting the throne.”

 She went on to say,” I’ll take him away and impart him education from the best teachers in the world.
-He will be a master at politics, philosophy, religion and martial arts.
-He will follow the code of conduct of a Kshatriya like no other man has ever followed, no other man ever will.
+He will be a master in politics, philosophy, religion, and martial arts.
+He will follow the code of conduct of a Kshatriya like no other man has ever followed, and no other man ever will.
 After he graduates, I will send him back to his father well prepared”.

-This child known as Devaratha would go on to become Bhisma Pitamaha.
+This child, known as Devaratha, would become Bhisma Pitamaha.
 One of the central characters of Mahabharata.

-The Mahabharata, Harivamsa and Devi Bhagavata Purana assert that Satyavati was the daughter of a cursed Apsara named Adrika.
+The Mahabharata, Harivamsa, and Devi Bhagavata Purana assert that Satyavati was the daughter of a cursed Apsara named Adrika.
 Adrika was transformed by a curse into a fish and lived in the Yamuna River.
-When the Chedi king, Vasu (better-known as Uparicara-Vasu), was on a hunting expedition he emitted his semen while thinking of his wife.
-He sent his semen to his queen through an eagle but, due to a fight with another eagle, the semen dropped into the river and was swallowed by the cursed Adrika-fish.
+When the Chedi king, Vasu (better-known as Uparicara-Vasu), was on a hunting expedition, he emitted his sem*n while thinking of his wife.
+He sent his sem*n to his queen through an eagle but due to a fight with another eagle, it dropped into the river and was swallowed by the cursed Adrika-fish.
 Consequently, the fish became pregnant.

-Ecstatic with her blessings, Satyavati gave birth the same day to her baby on an island in the Yamuna.
+Ecstatic with her blessings, Satyavati gave birth to her baby on an island in the Yamuna the same day.
 The son immediately grew up as a youth and promised his mother that he would come to her aid every time she called on him; he then left to do penance in the forest.
-The son was called Krishna (“the dark one”) due to his color, or Dvaipayana (“one born on an island”) and would later become known as Vyasa – compiler of the Vedas and author of the Puranas and the Mahabharata, fulfilling Parashara’s prophecy.
+The son was called Krishna (“the dark one”) due to his color, or Dvaipayana (“one born on an island”).
+He would later become known as Vyasa – compiler of the Vedas and author of the Puranas and the Mahabharata, fulfilling Parashara’s prophecy.

 Amba, Ambika, and Ambalika

-They were the three daughters of the King of Kashi who were famed for knowledge, virtue, and beauty.
-Since Hastinapur was more or less being ruled by Bhishma he decided not to invite his half brother, And he himself had taken the vow of not marrying.
-Vichitraviryan, the actual ruler was nothing more than the paper head.
+They were the three daughters of the King of Kashi, who were famed for knowledge, virtue, and beauty.
+Since Bhishma was more or less ruling Hastinapur, he decided not to invite his half-brother, And he had taken the vow of not marrying.
+Vichitraviryan, the actual ruler, was nothing more than the paper head.
 Kashiraja had no intention of his daughters getting married to someone weak.

 Just as his eldest daughter Amba came forward with the garland in her hand towards King Shalva of Saubha Kingdom, there was a loud commotion outside the palace.
-A furious Bhishma thundering inside the palace.
-He challenged the kings and princes gathered and fought with everyone.
+A furious Bhishma thundered inside the palace.
+He challenged the kings and princes to gather and fight with everyone.
 While Ambika and Ambalika were delighted to be fought over, Amba was distraught as she loved king Shalva.

 The usually observant Bhishma failed to note the eldest princess.
-Upon being presented to Satyavati, finally, princess Amba came forward and said she was about to garland King Shalva.
-Bheesma was upset and ordered his servants to deck the princess and send her over to King Shalva.
+Upon being presented to Satyavati, finally princess Amba came forward and said she was about to garland King Shalva.
+Bheesma was upset and ordered his servants to deck the princess and send her to King Shalva.
 Ambika and Ambalika were married to Vichitravirya.
-After sometime Dhritrashtra was born to Ambika and Pandu was born to Ambalika.
-The sons of Dhritrashtra and Pandu were known as Kauravas and Pandavas respectively.
+After some time, Dhritrashtra was born to Ambika, and Pandu was born to Ambalika.
+The sons of Dhritrashtra and Pandu were known as Kauravas and Pandavas, respectively.

-But Amba was rejected by King Shalva, she came back and asked Vichitravirya to accept her, he denied saying she was a gift to someone else, she then asked Bheesma to marry her but he denied stating his vow.
-Furious at her humiliation, she tried to persuade other kings to wage a war with Bhishma and compel him to wed her.
-None agreed for they were afraid of incurring the wrath of the great warrior.
+But Amba was rejected by King Shalva, she came back and asked Vichitravirya to accept her, but he denied saying she was a gift to someone else; she then asked Bheesma to marry her he denied stating his vow.
+Furious at her humiliation, she tried to persuade other kings to wage war with Bhishma and compel him to wed her.
+None agreed, for they were afraid of incurring the wrath of the great warrior.
 Amba got Parashurama, Bhishma’s guru, to champion her cause.
 However, not even Parashurama could defeat Bhishma.

-At this point, Kunti was reminded of the mantra taught to her by Sage Durvasa and she used it reluctantly to invoke Dharma, Vayu and Indra gods who gave her three sons Yudhisthir, Bheem and Arjun respectively.
-Kunti then taught the mantra to Madri who invoked the celestial physician brothers Ashwini Kumaras who blessed her with two sons Nakul and Sehdev.
-After Pandu’s death and Madri’s Sati, she was tasked with raising the kids.
+At this point, Kunti was reminded of the mantra taught to her by Sage Durvasa, and she used it reluctantly to invoke Dharma, Vayu, and Indra gods, who gave her three sons Yudhisthir, Bheem, and Arjun, respectively.
+Kunti then taught the mantra to Madri, who invoked the celestial physician brothers Ashwini Kumaras, who blessed her with two sons, Nakul and Sahadev.
+After Pandu’s death and Madri’s Sati, she raised the kids.

 The Game of thrones nearly cost them their lives when Duryodhana and Sakuni managed planned to burn them in a Lakshagraha while they were at a festival at Varnavat.
-They lost their palace Indraprastha, the kingdom even her daughter in law Draupadi in a game of dice.
-In all this upveal she remained a positive influence on her sons and was a woman with high moral and social values who constantly guided her sons on their actions and keeps the family bound as one, never to have them fight among each other.
+They lost their palace Indraprastha, the kingdom, and even her daughter-in-law Draupadi in a dice game.
+In all this upheaval, she remained a positive influence on her sons.
+She was a woman with high moral and social values who constantly guided her sons on their actions and kept the family bound as one, never having them fight with each other.

-Despite supporting her children, Kunti stayed in the Kaurava camp along with her sister-in-law Gandhari during the 18 days of the Mahabharata War.
-After the Kurukshetra war, Kunti moved to a forest near the Himalayas with her brothers-in-law Vidura and Dhritarashtra and sister-in-law Gandhari, where all four of them later perished in a forest fire, attaining heaven.
+Despite supporting her children, Kunti stayed in the Kaurava camp and her sister-in-law Gandhari during the 18 days of the Mahabharata War.
+After the Kurukshetra war, Kunti moved to a forest near the Himalayas with her brothers-in-law Vidura and Dhritarashtra and sister-in-law Gandhari.
+All four of them later perished in a forest fire, attaining heaven.

 She wanted to find her husband.
 So his father appointed a priest called Parnada for the same.
 But he didn’t know how to recognize Nala.
 So Damayanti asked her to sing a song during his travel: